4 Reasons You Need to Learn How to Make Salads RIGHT (with recipes)

 • BOUND The bound salad is prepared from cooked primary ingredients such as meat, poultry, fish, egg, or starch such as potato, pasta, or rice.
 The ingredients are bound together with some type of heavy dressing such as mayonnaise.

 • FRUIT You prepare a fruit salad from fruit using a slightly sweet or sweet/sour dressing to enhance the flavor.
 Handle the fruit carefully, and prepare the salad close to service to prevent the cut fruit from softening, browning, or losing moisture.
+You know that salad with the marshmallows in it?
+It’s called Ambrosia and is technically a fruit salad.
+Weird.

 • COMBINATION A combination salad incorporates a combination of any of the four salad types discussed previously.
 When making a combination salad, prepare the different components according to their individual guidelines.
 Be sure to follow the guidelines for attractive salad arrangement.